 - Receive payments for goods & services through either a personal or business profile

-I got an email from Venmo asking me to verify my identity.
-What’s happening?
+I got an email from Venmo asking to verify my identity.
 Is this legit?

 Venmo has been notifying our users that we need to verify their identity in the Venmo app.
-(We appreciate users being careful with their personal information and avoiding emails that may seem suspicious.
-In this case, handling identity verification in the Venmo app helps confirm the request is really from us.)
+We appreciate you being careful with your personal information and always advise avoiding emails that may seem suspicious.
+In this case, handling identity verification in your Venmo app helps confirm the request is really from us.